NicoJuicy/LearnML/tips/ml_tools.md

 Hydra provides a configuration file for the entire experiment.

-Hydra is helpful when we want to share our code with someone else or run the experiments on a different machine.
+Hydra is helpful when we want to share your code with someone else or run the experiments on a different machine.

 Hydra provides the flexibility to set the desired configurations like learning rate, model hidden layer sizes, epochs, data set name, etc. without having to make changes to the actual code.

 ### [Pipreqs](https://pypi.org/project/pipreqs/)

-Pipreqs is useful when we want to port our code to a different machine and install all the dependencies.
+Pipreqs is useful when you want to port your code to a different machine and install all the dependencies.

 Pipreqs helps to create a list of python dependencies along with the versions that the current working code is using and saves them in a file that can be easily installed anywhere.